Accounting (ACC)

 Typically offered in Fall, Spring, and Summer

 A full-time accounting-related professional internship.
 Participants will communicate with instructor weekly over the course of the internship to discuss progress and insights.
-A post-internship interview and paper is also required.
+A post-internship paper is also required.
 Internships may vary in duration from 8 to 15 weeks.
-Individualized/Independent Study and Research courses require a Course Agreement for Students Enrolled in Non-Standard Courses be completed by the student and faculty member prior to registration by the department.
+Individualized/Independent Study and Research courses require that a Course Agreement for Students Enrolled in Non-Standard Courses be completed by the student and faculty member prior to registration by the department.
 This form can be obtained from the Accounting department or from the Poole Office of Undergraduate Programs.

 Typically offered in Fall, Spring, and Summer